-Although no airline in the Philippines uses it, the Boeing 787 is an impressive plane that aviation enthusiasts love to catch when they see it at our airports.
+Although no airline in the Philippines uses it, the Boeing 787 Dreamliner is still an impressive plane that aviation enthusiasts love to catch when they see it at our airports.
 Airlines such as Etihad, ANA, Singapore Airlines, and Japan Airlines use 787s for their Manila flights.
-Despite not seeing a Boeing 787 Dreamliner wearing the colors of one of our local airlines, let’s discuss this technological marvel.

-The Boeing 787 Dreamliner has been making waves in the aviation industry since its introduction in 2011.
+The Boeing 787 Dreamliner has been gaining massive orders from airlines since its introduction in 2011.
 This wide-body jet airliner is a product of Boeing Commercial Airplanes and was developed with a focus on efficiency after the company dropped its unconventional Sonic Cruiser project.
 The 7E7 program was launched in 2004, with All Nippon Airways (ANA) placing an order for 50 aircraft and a target introduction date of 2008.

 What is the Boeing 787 Dreamliner?